Expressive Arts Therapy, EMDR, and Sensory Integration: Resourcing, Orienting, and Grounding, Foundations of BMDR™

 Continuing Education Information

 Counselors/National Board for Certified Counselors (NBCC).
 Trauma-Informed Practices and Expressive Arts Therapy Institute has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6557.
 Programs that do not qualify for NBCC are clearly identified.
-Trauma-Informed Practices and Expressive Arts Therapy Institute is solely responsible for all aspects of the programs.
+Trauma-Informed Practices and Expressive Arts Therapy Institute is solely responsible for all aspects of the program.

 Art Therapy Credentials Board [ATCB].
 The ATCB recognizes a variety of CEC activities, including those in the areas of professional and mental health counseling.
 These activities are clearly outlined in their recertification standards provided to all ATR-BCs in their recertification year and on their website.
 A minimum of six CECs must be earned in the area of ethics each cycle.
 If you are licensed as an art therapist in your state, please check with your state board to verify what types of CEC activities are acceptable for license renewal.